lachlanmcdonald/grunt-saxicon/README.md

 ### Best practices

-You will find your generated CSS gets quite large if you are re-using the same icon and color combination across a number of selectors.
+You will find your generated CSS gets quite large if you reuse the same icon and color combination across a number of selectors.

 Instead, you can optimise your selectors by create and extending a [placeholder selector](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_):